-Traditionally, such custom chips have been described as Application-Specific ICs (or ASICs), so how does this differ from a Custom SoC?
+Traditionally, such custom chips have been described as Application-Specific ICs (or ASICs), so how does this differ from a Solution SoC?

 There are two key aspects to consider here.
 Firstly, the design specification or chip content as well as the interface and design responsibilities between customer and the chip supplier.
 In a traditional ASIC, the chip design is the responsibility of the customer, based on technology libraries delivered by the chip supplier.
 The design is delivered to the supplier in the form of a technology specific gate-level description (‘netlist’) or as a higher-level software description (‘RTL’).
 The chip supplier then handles the conversion of the customer design into a physical chip, including packaging and test of the final product.
 Each party must take responsibility for its part in the overall design.